 Omotesando in black and white

-I wanted to photograph an art museum near Gaienmae station in 2020.
-But due to heavy traffic passing in front of the building, it was impossible.
+Omotesando wasn’t my original destination that day in 2020.
+I had planned to photograph an art museum near Gaienmae station.
+But due to heavy traffic passing in front of it, it was impossible.
 So I moved to another.
 Unbelievably, I couldn’t get pictures there either.
 It had the same problem!
 What was I to do?
 I needed to find somewhere quickly.

 As I was very near Harajuku, I decided to try there.
 That was my new plan for the afternoon, a walk along Omotesando.
 It is one of the most famous streets in Tokyo.